neilodonuts/tsql-checksum-javascript/README.md

 uppercase counterparts and digits have codes just before "A".
 To see the codes and the algorithm itself, take a peek at `tsql-checksum.js`!

-## Limitations
+## Limitations / Disclaimer

-So far this is only working with ASCII and a limited number of strings.
-I have not yet tested with funky characters, Unicode, etc. I have no doubt that there will be some issues there that relate to how SQL Server is configured for collation and locale.
+My work has focused only on ASCII strings using the (`VARCHAR`) data type and on SQL Server instances with the default collation setting:
+`SQL_Latin1_General_CP1_CI_AS`.
+I have no doubt the same algorithm is used but with different binary input and XOR codes for other collation and data types.

 ## Background